History of the Jews in Denver: 20th century

+The Hiawatha Theater (later the Esquire Theatre) at 590 Downing Street in Capitol Hill served as a recurring venue for Jewish cultural programming over a twenty-four-year span documented through the Intermountain Jewish News, from screenings of Symphony of Six Million (1932) and the Yiddish film Mamele (1939) at the Hiawatha through civic events at the renamed Esquire in the 1950s.

 West Colfax remained majority Jewish from the 1920s until the 1950s.
 In the 1940s, after an effective antibiotic to cure tuberculosis was discovered and the number of deaths dropped dramatically, the sanitariums in the city and state slowly shrunk their operations or gradually switched to another medical focus.
 By the 1950s, the Jewish community of the West Side was beginning to spread out to other areas, most notably the East Side, and later, suburbs.
 While the Hebrew Educational Alliance school was established in 1920, the 1950s and 1960s saw the opening of the Hillel Academy, Beth Jacob High School for Girls (a Bais Yaakov), and Yeshiva Toras Chaim.
 In 1975, the Center for Judaic Studies at the University of Denver was founded by Dr. Stanley M. Wagner.
 The Jewish population of Denver was estimated to be between 23,500 and 30,000 in 1968, and roughly 40,000 in the 1970s as more and more of the community moved into the suburbs.

 From 1978 to 1983, the Denver Jewish community was home to a pioneering program that streamlined conversion for Reform, Conservative, and Orthodox candidates in order to ensure that all conversions would be recognized as valid community-wide.
 When the program was ended in 1983, largely due to the Reform movement's decision to recognize people of patrilineal Jewish descent as Jews for religious purposes, it caused great controversy in Denver and beyond.

 In 1984, outspoken and controversial Jewish radio host Alan Berg was killed by white supremacists in Denver.